dimavroudis/autoconvert-greeklish-permalinks/readme.txt

 4. To convert old posts/terms, go to 'Settings' > 'Convert Greek Permalinks' > 'Convert old posts/terms', select the post types and taxonomies you want to convert and click the "Convert Permalinks" button.

 == Changelog ==

+= 3.4.0 =
+* Added support for polytonic characters
+* Added hook for modifying expressions

 = 3.3.1 =
 * Fixed error on upgrade